hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 how much we want to emphasise the content relative to the style.
 We'll see some effects of playing with these weighting factors later.

-The crucial bit of insight in [this paper by Gatys et al.][neural-style-gatys-etal] is that the definitions of these content and style losses are not based on *per-pixel differences* between images, but instead in terms of higher level, more *perceptual differences* between them.

-But then how does one go about writing a program that understands enough about the *meaning* of images to perceive such semantic differences?
+Now the crucial bit of insight in [this paper by Gatys et al.][neural-style-gatys-etal] is that the definitions of these content and style losses are not based on *per-pixel differences* between images, but instead in terms of higher level, more *perceptual differences* between them.
+Interesting, but then how does one go about writing a program that understands enough about the *meaning* of images to perceive such semantic differences?

 Well, it turns out we don't.
 At least not in the classic sense of a program with a fixed set of rules.
 We instead turn to *machine